-HIST 204 American History II Focuses on the development of American politic:
+HIST 204 American History II

 Focuses on the development of American political, economic, social, philosophical, and cultural values and institutions from 1877 to the present.
 Sufficient emphasis will be placed on the Massachusetts and Federal constitutions to meet the state requirement.
 Prerequisite: None